Visitors, especially family, are important to the comfort and general well-being of our patients.

 For all outpatient areas and clinics (including lab, imaging, same day surgery, OB clinic appointments):

-Outpatient practices and services such as lab, imaging and day surgery may now have one person, over the age of 18, to accompany patients.
+Outpatient practices and services such as lab, imaging and day surgery may now have one person to accompany patients.

 Please note that masking and social distancing mandates have not changed.